Universal-Team/db/docs/_ds/wordle-ds.md

   <li>A refresh button will now be shown if the day changes while playing to allow
   you to switch to the new day without exiting</li>

+  <li>Wordle DS can now be played if the FAT init fails, it just can''t save stats</li>

   </ul>

   <hr>